shaohua-zhi/N-Net_and_CycNet/README.md

 ![](media/54ad677f39e072e1df5e16927a81563d.png)
 > Fig. 2.
 The analysis of the 3DBlock in the proposed CycN-Net.

-## Installation
-Please refer to requirment.txt for all required packages.

 ## Dataset
 The training dataset comes from the [4D-Lung Cancer Imaging Archive (TCIA)](https://wiki.cancerimagingarchive.net/display/Public/4D-Lung "4D-Lung Cancer Imaging Archive (TCIA)").